federicavinciguerra/NLP-PoliMi-Project/README.md

 - `data/` - Scripts and utilities for data handling and preprocessing.
 - `models/` - Trained models and their respective configurations.
 - `docs/` - Additional documentation and resources related to the project.
--

 ## Authors
--Federica Vinciguerra
+- Federica Vinciguerra
--Rishabh Tiwari
+- Rishabh Tiwari
--Felipe Bagni
+- Felipe Bagni

 ## Installation and Usage
 Instructions for setting up the project environment and running the notebooks: